Pitched battle: Tollense valley battlefield

-One of the earliest battles in Europe occurred in the Tollense Valley where a pitched battle was fought during the 13th century BCE, consisting of at least several hundred combatants.
+One of the earliest battles in Europe occurred in the Tollense Valley where a pitched battle was fought during the 13th century BC, consisting of at least several hundred combatants.
 Evidence of bronze weaponry and flint and bronze arrow heads indicates that archers were used alongside infantry during the battle.
 A possible reason for the battle was the attempted crossing of a river by a large group of armed men who were confronted at a ford.
 Archers may have been positioned at either side of the river in the attempt to cause casualties before a series of close quarter engagements.
 The battle at Tollense Valley demonstrates that early pitched battles in the European prehistorical period were characterised by large semi-organised groups of combatants and the implementation of simple hand and missile weapons such as bows.

 Battle of Kadesh

 Elsewhere, pitched battles had grown in frequency and size because of developments in technology and logistics during the later prehistorical period.
-Technological improvements included the addition of Iron weaponry, shields, and cavalry which were deployed in organised formations.
-An example of a pitched battle that demonstrated these developments was the battle of Kadesh in 1274 BCE between New Kingdom Egypt under Ramses II and the Hittite Empire under Muwatalli II.
+Technological improvements included the addition of iron weaponry, shields, and cavalry which were deployed in organised formations.
+An example of a pitched battle that demonstrated these developments was the battle of Kadesh in 1274 BC between New Kingdom Egypt under Ramses II and the Hittite Empire under Muwatalli II.
 Evidence from reliefs at the temple of Ramesses II depict the implementation of chariots and larger infantry formations that used spears and swords for close-quarter fighting.
 The battle itself occurred in three stages.
 Initially, Hittite chariots were deployed and charged an Egyptian division that was en route to the main Egyptian camp on the North-West side of the fortress of Kadesh.
 In the second phase of the battle, Ramesses II launched a chariot counterattack on the Hittite chariots which were plundering the Egyptian camp and pushed them back towards the Orontes River and main force of the Hittite army.
 The third stage was a dedicated series of charges launched by both sides as the Hittite reserve was positioned and refused to retreat over the river.
 The pitched battle resulted in an Egyptian tactical victory but a strategic stalemate for both sides.